syncfusion-content/javascript-docs/js/Diagram/Node.md

 ![](/js/Diagram/Node_images/Node_img3.png)

+The diagram client side event [nodeCollectionChange](/api/js/ejdiagram#events:nodecollectionchange "nodeCollectionChange") gets triggered when a node is either added or removed in diagram.

 ### Add node from palette

 Nodes can be predefined and added to palette and can be dropped into the Diagram when needed.
 For more information about adding nodes from symbol palette, refer to [Symbol Palette](/js/Diagram/Symbol-Palette "Symbol Palette").

+The diagram client side event [dragEnter](/api/js/ejdiagram#events:dragenter "dragEnter") gets triggered when a symbol is dragged into diagram from symbol palette.
+The diagram client side event [dragOver](/api/js/ejdiagram#events:dragover "dragOver") gets triggered when a symbol is dragged over diagram.
+The diagram client side event [drop](/api/js/ejdiagram#events:drop "drop") gets triggered when a symbol is dragged and dropped from symbol palette to drawing area.
+The diagram client side event [dragLeave](/api/js/ejdiagram#events:dragleave "dragLeave") gets triggered when a symbol is dragged outside of the diagram.

 ### Create node through data source